alfinforwork/mysql-to-mongodb/README.md

 # WHAT IS THIS ?

-> this is an mysql exporter to mongodb
+> this is a mysql data exporter to mongodb

 # HOW TO USE ?